7 Tips On Effective Communication For Remote Teams

 Instant messaging, group chats, and video conferencing – anything instantaneous and that involves all group members at the same time – is often the most efficient way to solve pressing concerns or come to a group decision.

-When you work remote, it’s easy to lose the day-to-day watercooler interactions that naturally happen in an office.
+When you work remotely, it’s easy to lose the day-to-day watercooler interactions that naturally happen in an office.

-Instead, you can find yourself firing off communications through email, Slack, group chats, and even video conferences that are solely task-oriented, and to the point.
-And while this may be efficient, it can come off as a little cold and uncaring.
+Instead, you can find yourself firing off communications through email, Slack, group chats, and even video conferences that are solely task-oriented and to the point.
+And while this may be efficient, it can come off as cold and uncaring.

 As humans, we are wired for connection, and part of that comes from something as small as asking, “How was your weekend?”